 You get the point.
 Buying land directly is HARD.
 But, AcreTrader helps eliminate the friction involved by allowing investors to skip the above pain points with a few clicks and keystrokes.

 Each of the above options provide access to buying land.
 However, these land purchase options tend to work only under certain circumstances and leave the majority of investors without a real ability to invest in agricultural land under attractive terms.

 Thus, despite the highly-attractive and historically safe investment components of farmland, it hasn't been highly publicized as an investment alternative.

 AcreTrader changes this.
-We are democratizing the farmland investment process by providing users transparency, security, liquidity and access otherwise unavailable.
+We are democratizing the farmland investment process by providing users transparency, ease of use, access, and experience otherwise unavailable.
 AcreTrader.
 Investing in Farmland.
 Simplified.

 To see our current offerings, please click here.

 Note: The information above is not intended as investment advice.
 Data referenced herein Preqin, USDA, Yahoo Finance, and Company Filings, with additional calculations and analysis performed by AcreTrader.
 Past performance is no guarantee of future results.
 For additional risk disclosures regarding farmland investing and the risks of investing on AcreTrader, please see individual farm offering pages as well as our terms and conditions.